-Use Milestones for sprints, time-boxed short-term milestones, and fixing scope
+Use Milestones for short time-boxed iterations and fixed scope

-GitHub Milestones help teams plan short sprints and organize issues against a single deadline.
+GitHub Milestones help teams plan short iterations of work and organize issues against a single deadline.

-Milestones are also helpful for planning sprint work, or time-boxed efforts where there's limited to no scope changes.
+Milestones are helpful for planning time-boxed efforts where there are limited to no scope changes.